-A normal training day will be over a four hour period and start at either 8am to 12pm or 12pm to 4pm with the training being conducted on a ‘one to one’ basis.
+Ordinarily a normal training day will be over a four hour period and start at either 8am or 12.30pm.
+However the start timings may be adjusted in order to link in with the DVSA practical test timings.

-Big Wheelers (South Wales) Limited are registered with the DSA as a training provider and are able to book Driver CPC Module 3 LGV practical driving tests up to ten weeks in advance.
+Big Wheelers (South Wales) Limited are registered with the DVSA as a training provider and are able to book Driver CPC Module 3 LGV practical driving tests up to ten weeks in advance.
 This allows us a great deal of flexibility to arrange a course and test to suit your personal commitments.

 - Practical Demonstration Test (CPC Module 4):

-Loading the vehicle with due regard for safety rules and proper vehicle use
+Loading the vehicle with due regard for safety rules and proper vehicle use.

-Ensuring security of the vehicle and contents
+Ensuring security of the vehicle and contents.

-Ability to prevent criminality and trafficking of illegal immigrants
+Ability to prevent criminality and trafficking of illegal immigrants.

-The ability to assess emergency situations
+The ability to assess emergency situations.

-Preventing physical risk – Emphasis on daily walk round vehicle safety checks
+Preventing physical risk – Emphasis on daily walk round vehicle safety checks.

 After successfully completing Driver CPC Modules 1, 2, 3 and 4 the driver will be able to drive professionally and will be sent a Driver Qualification Card, which must be carried whilst driving.